REAL ID Frequently Asked Questions

 The REAL ID Act is a federal law passed by Congress after Sept.
 11, 2001, that establishes specific minimum federal standards for state-issued driver's licenses and ID cards to be accepted for certain federal purposes, like entering a federal building or boarding a domestic commercial flight.
 Enforcement of the REAL ID Act at the card level begins on May 7, 2025.
 Maryland has been Real ID compliant since 2011.

 The REAL ID Modernization Act has changed some proof of social security documentation requirements for customers.
 If you need to provide REAL ID documents, please visit our REAL ID Lookup Tool to determine what documents you will need to bring to your next appointment.

-Customers with driver’s license or identification cards that expire before May 3, 2023 are eligible to renew and become REAL ID compliant up to six months prior to the expiration date on the card.
+Customers with driver’s license or identification cards that expire before May 7, 2025 are eligible to renew and become REAL ID compliant up to 1 year prior to the expiration date on the card.
 MDOT MVA will contact you to remind you it’s time to renew one year in advance of your expiration date.

 In order to make an appointment for federal REAL ID, go to the REAL ID Document Guide.
 The guide will help to identify the correct documents to satisfy REAL ID requirements, print a checklist for the customer, and prompt you to make an appointment at an MDOT MVA branch.
 We’ve extended hours and added staff that can accommodate more than 3,000 appointments daily statewide.

 If you already have the new REAL ID driver’s license or identification card with the star and only need to submit documents, you will not have to pay.
 If you have the older style Maryland driver’s license or identification card you will pay a $20 fee for a duplicate driver’s license.
 There are no additional fees when renewing your driver’s license to obtain a REAL ID, just the standard renewal cost.